TheJakey/JCP/README.md

 # JCP

-JCP is Jakes Communication Protocol.
+JCP is Jake's Communication Protocol.
-This is build on UDP and serves for educational purposes.
+This protocol is on Application layer under UDP and implements some of the TCP features.

-If anyone will see this: If you find some BUG.
-Just hit me up at: jakub.marincic@gmail.com I'll appreciate ^_^
+Serves for educational purposes.

+If you are so bored, that you are reading this code, consider different activity.
+If you are still about to read it, let me know your thoughts.
+I would love to hear some feedback, either good or bad.